5l1v3r1/QA-rtcamp/README.md

     * copy resource folder image into `C:\xampp\php\tests\_data` folder.
     * copy all test case into `C:\xampp\php\tests\acceptance`

-    `under tests folder their is .yml files which are use to setup browser and selenium webdriver and other capability of functional          and acceptance test.`
+    * under tests folder their is .yml files which are use to setup browser and selenium webdriver and other capability of functional          and acceptance test.`

     * in tests folder replace `acceptance.suite.yml` file with github repository `acceptance.suite.yml` file.

-3) Run Testcase
+3)  Finally you have to run the test script.
+For that type following command in command line tool.

-      `run test on web browser you must need a selenium driver manager`
+      * run test on web browser you must need a selenium driver manager

-      cmd :
       `webdriver-manager start`

       ![Untitled](https://user-images.githubusercontent.com/4941557/62895270-2700eb00-bd6c-11e9-844b-4403b92649b5.png)

-     `php codecept.phar run acceptance'
+       `php codecept.phar run acceptance`

       ![Untitled](https://user-images.githubusercontent.com/4941557/61984565-906dc380-b022-11e9-8fd6-d18442f64a99.png)

+You can see the output on your command line.
+If you have done it correctly it should pass all the tests and assertions successfully!!!